Gaturro: Controversy

 For several years, there has been evidence of plagiarism in the strip, largely from Argentine artists.
 These cartoonists include Quino, Leo Arias, Paz y Rudy, Roberto Fontanarrosa, Caloi (Carlos Loiseau), Juan Carlos Argüelles, Lola, and in the international field, Bill Watterson and Jim Davis.
 Gaturro does share many similar features to Davis' Garfield, leading some to refer to the series as a bootleg.

 A "black book" of NIK has been created which lists many examples of alleged plagiarism.
 The announcements have led the author's rejection from participating in some publications and shows.

 Between July and August 2022, a statue of the character located on the Paseo de la Historieta in Buenos Aires was vandalized and later retired.
-Some time later, Nik announced on his Twitter account that they were preparing a new statue with "anti-vandal technology."
+Some time later, Nik announced on his Twitter account that they were preparing a new statue with "anti-vandal technology".
+On July 14, 2023, another statue was put in the Paseo de la Historieta; it only lasted for two days before being retired, again, due to vandalism.

+On July 20, 2023 in Córdoba, a statue of Gaturro located in the Plaza de la Intendencia was inaugurated, which in less than 24 hours was vandalized, was later removed and a statue of Sonic was put in its place.